Piano Lessons

 Students should have either an acoustic piano or full-sized (88-key) digital keyboard with weighted keys.
 If buying a used acoustic piano, check that all keys and the damper pedal are working properly.
 If buying a keyboard, keep in mind that a straightforward keyboard with 88 weighted keys will be more valuable to a beginner than a keyboard with lots of buttons and sounds.
 Budget-friendly pianos and keyboards in good condition can often be found on Facebook Marketplace.

 A few popular brands with student-grade models are Yamaha, Roland, Casio, Alesis, and Williams.
-For recommendations on keyboards within various budgets, see this article.
+For recommendations on keyboards within various budgets, check out this article.

 Will my child have opportunities to meet and interact with other students?

 Yes, students are given opportunities to participate in studio events and meet other students of all ages and levels.
-Recitals and piano parties are some of the ways students can meet each other and make new friends!
+Attending recitals, studio events, and summer classes are some of the ways students can meet each other and make new friends!